morriswong/unicorns/README.md

-# unicorns
-## The fantastic unicorns and where to find them
+# The fantastic unicorns and where to find them

 This is the repository in exploring the data set of various unicorns from:
 * cbinsights: https://www.cbinsights.com/research-unicorn-companies